lambdasierra/lgbtex/README.md

     make

-The output files are `lgbtex.pdf` and `lgbtex.png`.
+The output files are:

+* `lgbtex.pdf` - PDF
+* `lgbtex.png` - PNG, black text with transparent background
+* `lgbtex-light.png` - PNG, black text on white background

-To remove the generated files, run:
+To remove the generated and temporary files, run:

     make clean